lovehifi/raudiobub/README.md

 >
 Add: username, password, Server URL (local ip:58050 or your-website.ddns.net:58050)
 >
+3./ **How use**
+Use rAudio to connect to BubbleUPnP Server and play your music on (Jellyfin, Emby, Asset UPnP DLNA, MinimServer, MiniDLNA, etc).
+>
 You need to install BubbleUPnP Server on your NAS/PC/Pi and also install Jellyfin or Emby Server
 >
+You can install other Asset UPnP DLNA, MinimServer, MiniDLNA, etc., for BubbleUPnP Server.
+>
 BubbleUPnP Server will automatically detect Jellyfin or Emby Server for the Media Server tab.
 >
-You can install other Asset UPnP DLNA, MinimServer, MiniDLNA, etc., for BubbleUPnP Server.
->
-> Use rAudio to connect to BubbleUPnP Server to play your music on (Jellyfin, Emby, Asset UPnP DLNA, MinimServer, MiniDLNA, etc)